stungeye/Programming-1-Notes/docs/11-pointers/03-pointers-and-the-heap.md

 ## Stack Allocation

 Here's an example of a function with two parameters and a local variable.
-The memory required for the `num` and `time` parameters as well as the local variable `i` will be allocated on the stack, and reclaimed after the function is executed.
+The memory required for the `num` and `time` parameters as well as the local variable `i` will be allocated on the stack, and automatically reclaimed after the function has executed.This is in contrast to heap memory, which requires the programmer to manually manage and free memory.

 ```cpp
 void repeatDouble(double num, int times) {